-She the People is creating a historic opportunity to focus the nation and presidential campaigns on the importance of women of color in determining the outcome of the 2020 Presidential election.
+She the People is creating a historic opportunity to focus the nation on the importance of women of color in determining the outcome of the 2020 Presidential election.
 As the recent midterm elections demonstrated, women of color are the core constituency that ushered in the “blue wave” for the Democrats.
 Women of color will be the key to victory for all who seek the Democratic nomination for President of the United States and define the nation’s agenda.

 When and where does the forum take place?

 Wednesday, April 24, 2019, 1 - 4 PM CT

 Granville M. Sawyer Auditorium, Texas Southern University, Houston, Texas

 Who will be in the audience?

 The auditorium will host over 1,000 women of color, including elected officials and candidates, movement leaders, political strategists, and voters from Texas and other swing states.
 Audience members will submit questions for consideration.
 The She the People audience will have strong representation from women of color of all ages, sexual orientations, religions, and ethnicities.